twixson/nnadic/README.md

 correct dimension
 - output the predicted result from the neural network

-There *will be* many customization options which allow the user to take advantage of advanced functionality.
+There are many customization options which allow the user to take advantage of advanced functionality.

 ## Installation